softmatterlab/SmartTrap/README.md

 # SmartTrap system
-Files needed for the SmartTrap system.
+This GitHub page describes the SmartTrap system, including how to assemble and set up your own system.
 The main folder contains all the python the files needed for the user interface and automation.

 The system is described in our publication: <https://doi.org/10.48550/arXiv.2505.05290>
 ## Hardware